 For a deeply local lunch experience in Budapest, it’s hard to think of a better place than Kívánság Étkezde.
 The continued existence of this eatery, which opened in 1985, is evidence that there’s still lingering love in Budapest for communist-era, family-run restaurants.
 After all, they’re quick, cheap, and some of them, like Kívánság, serve delicious home-style dishes..

 Opened in 1981, Öcsi étkezde is a teeny-tiny, lunch-only eatery in outer District 8, a bit away from the city center.
-The engine of this mom-and-pop restaurant is Erzsi, who runs the kitchen by herself, and occasionally pops in to the dining area with cilantro-covered hands to ask a regular whether he wants a schnitzel with his lecsó.
+The engine of this mom-and-pop restaurant is Erzsi, who runs the kitchen by herself, and occasionally pops in to the dining area with cilantro-covered hands to ask a regular patron whether he wants a schnitzel with his lecsó.
 Feri, her husband, sporting a white lab coat, multitasks by taking orders, serving food, and chatting with customers, most of whom he knows by name.
-Despite pushing 60, he has a youthful presence and handsome features..
+Despite being past 60, he retained a youthful presence and handsome features..

 This self-service, modest eatery (“étkezde”) a bit outside the city center in District 9 may not be for everyone.
 Even within Budapest’s low-priced eatery genre, Gyuri bácsi konyhája is positioned towards the lower end when it comes to comfort and interior design.
 But the food is excellent, and the place represents the type of everyday dining that most tourists are unlikely to experience in Budapest..